- Name: Kathrine Vigdel

 2. Where do I have my identity, really?

-As I came to realise, both of these obstacles existed within the dry wasteland of my mind—the part where no flowers of contentedness or peace could blossom, because I never had time to water them.
+As I came to realize, both of these obstacles existed within the dry wasteland of my mind—the part where no flowers of contentedness or peace could blossom, because I never had time to water them.
 I spent a lot of time examining my motives both for living the life I did, and for wanting the life I didn’t yet have.
 It was more than just being tired and needing a break; I wasn’t being me.

 How has this simplified your life?
 Or, how does it help you to live simply?

-I live life more according to my actual energy level, I listen to my body more, and I’ve learned to be present in the moment.
+I live life more according to my actual energy level, I listen to my body more, and I’ve learned to be present at the moment.
 Before I hit rock bottom, I had a lot of stress-related health issues: daily headaches, muscle aches, I slept poorly, lack of appetite, I gained a little weight, I had stomach pains, there were lots of things I couldn’t eat (there still are), I got sick with the flu and stayed sick for weeks at a time.

 Spending months just listening to my body and searching my soul (and adjusting accordingly) made the health problems more or less disappear.
 Because I’ve cleared my spare time, I find time to do the things I love: make art, read books, explore nature, catching up with long-lost friends, savour moments, breathe, learn a new craft.

-I still have a full work day, but with an emptier afternoon and evening schedule, my life is in balance.
+I still have a full workday, but with an emptier afternoon and evening schedule, my life is in balance.
 It might be elementary for some, but it wasn’t for me.

 What inspires you?

 Nature is a huge source of inspiration.
 People who grow their own vegetables and drink afternoon tea.
 Any kind of botanical garden, preferably with a cute gift shop to wander in.
-Books where you savour the sentences as much as the actual story.
-All kinds of artists (as long as they’re not depressed and cut off each others ears), book shops, Shauna Niequist, Ann Voskamp, Anne Lamott, Donald Miller.
-Knitting while listening to audiobooks by above authors.
+Books where you savor the sentences as much as the actual story.
+All kinds of artists (as long as they’re not depressed and cut off each other's ears), book shops, Shauna Niequist, Ann Voskamp, Anne Lamott, Donald Miller.
+Knitting while listening to audiobooks by the above authors.
 My dog’s ability to be extremely happy, anytime.